andreikuz/happiness_project/README.md

 # Happiness

+## Introduction
+The purpose of this project is to measure happiness over a span of six years based on seven variables, including: Suicide, Global Peace Index, Happiness, Gross Domestic Product, Freedom, Generosity, Trust in Government.

 ## Link to app:

-## Introduction
-The purpose of this project is to measure happiness over a span of six years based on seven variables, including: Suicide, GPI score, Life Ladder, GDP per capita, Freedom to Make Life Choices, Generosity, Confidence in National Government.

 ## Links to Datasets
 * [World Happiness Report](http://worldhappiness.report/ed/2019/)